I ask “What would God want me to do.”

 You’re going to crack up at me and I don’t blame you one bit!
 It’s funny in a sad, pitiful way.

 Soooo… I get all the way home and decide: “I’m going back to that store and give her my number”. #hardheaded

-I drive back to the store, walk in and see she isn’t there.
-I probably looked like a shoplifter casing the joint, because I was just wandering around.
-The store clerked looked suspicious of me and I didn’t blame her.
-In order to play it all off, I purchased some eye shadow….
+The store clerk looked suspicious of me and I didn’t blame her.
+In order to play it all off, I purchased an eye shadow pencil...

 that I didn’t need…

 I felt God laughing all the way from heaven.